-The 3rd year of the Presidential dollar program has begun.
+The 3rd year of the Presidential dollar program began in 2009.

 To kick off the year, the U.S. Mint released a dollar coin which honors our nation’s 9th president: William Henry Harrison.